Anand195/Udacity-Android-Basics-Projects/README.md

 The repository contains all the projects made during the Udacity's Android Basics Nanodegree Course.

 ## Getting Started
-Each project is added a a submodule.
-Feel free to fork the project.
+Each project is added as a submodule.
+Feel free to fork the project and modify it.

 ## License
 This project is licensed under Apache License.
 See the [LICENSE](LICENSE.md) for details.